Home Doh Ref

 ], function(plugin_a, auth, core) { // Parameter order doesn't need to match load order!

-// Parameters are resolved by name from Doh.Globals, not by position
+// Parameters are resolved by name against the scope tree (not position)

 // Async dependencies are not resolvable by parameter name